Macmod/YesPhish/README.md

 ## Changes in this fork

-* Refactored setup.sh to make it more modular & easy to maintain
+* Refactored `setup.sh` to make it more modular & easier to maintain
 * Moved files that are mostly static into the Docker images instead of the setup.sh script
-* Added the `-x` option to spawn firefox with remote debugging port exposed to the host at address localhost:9XXX to allow for the use of browser automation (for example with puppeteer) to log and control the navigation flow
+* Added the `-x` option to spawn firefox with remote debugging port exposed to the host at address `localhost:9XXX` to allow for the use of browser automation (for example with puppeteer)
 * Added the `-l` option to allow the user to choose a language to be set as a custom preference
-* Builtin puppeteer script that saves cookies / navigation information into separate logfiles
+* Builtin puppeteer scripts to control the target browser & log cookies / navigation information
 * Fixed some conditions that caused NoPhish to not load properly sometimes due to processes being spawn before the desktop environment was up
 * Set the cookie collector loop to every 5 seconds, which is more realistic than 60
 * Colored & cleaner output